-The Arizona bankruptcy forms are a combination of national forms, which are the same format in every bankruptcy in every state, and some local forms.
+The Arizona bankruptcy forms are a combination of national bankruptcy forms, which are the same format in every bankruptcy case in every state, and some local forms.
 The national forms are made available by the U.S. Courts, and all local Arizona forms can be obtained by going to the court's website.
-Since Arizona is a single district, even the local forms are the same whether you file your Chapter 7 bankruptcy in Arizona in the Phoenix, Tucson, or Yuma division.↑ Back to top
+Since Arizona is a single district, even the local forms are the same whether you file your Chapter 7 bankruptcy case in the Phoenix, Tucson, or Yuma division.

 Arizona Bankruptcy Exemptions

 Every state provides bankruptcy exemptions, which protect certain property or assets you own.
 Some states use the federal bankruptcy exemptions, but Arizona has opted out of the federal exemptions.
 Instead, everyone who’s lived in the Grand Canyon State for at least two years must use Arizona’s state bankruptcy exemptions to protect their assets.

 Some states also have a wildcard exemption that filers can use to protect property that isn’t protected by state exemptions.
 Unfortunately, Arizona doesn’t have a wildcard exemption.
 This means if you’re a single filer, anything over $300 in your bank account on the date your Arizona bankruptcy is filed is not protected.
 If you’re married, this is anything over $600.
 This is why the timing of your bankruptcy filing can make a huge difference.

 Arizona’s bankruptcy exemptions do protect most household goods, clothing, tools used for work.
 They also protect many kinds of retirement accounts and benefits including workers’ compensation benefits, disability benefits, and welfare benefits.